2024 GOP candidates desperate to make debate stage are finding creative ways to boost donor numbers - The Boston Globe

 It's a recognition of the make-it-or-break-it opportunity that the debate stage provides for lower-tier candidates in a large field who need media exposure to share their message and reach voters.

-“More often than not, these do at least sometimes raise questions about whether they’re skirting at the edge of the law,” Weiner said.
+“More often than not, these do at least sometimes raise questions about whether they’re skirting at the edge of the law,” Weiner said, speaking of Ramaswamy and Burgum's proposals.
 “In both instances, do I necessarily think that the FEC is going to do anything about it?
 Maybe, but I’d be a little bit skeptical.”

-On Monday, Ramaswamy, who launched his campaign with a $10 million infusion of his own cash, introduced the “Vivek Kitchen Cabinet,” a plan that he said would “democratize” the fundraising process by letting fundraisers keep 10% of what they bring in for him.
+On Monday, Ramaswamy — who launched his campaign with a $10 million infusion of his own cash and said he surpassed the unique donor threshold in June — introduced the “Vivek Kitchen Cabinet,” a plan that he said would “democratize” the fund-raising process by letting fund-raisers keep 10 percent of what they bring in for him.

 Advertisement